EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

-We compare the model pre-trained from scratch on the dialogue data to the model further pre-trained from CPM~\cite{cpm}, a long-document pre-trained generative model.
-From the results in Table \ref{tab:cpm_auto} and Table \ref{tab:cpm_manual}, we can see that further pre-training significantly outperforms pre-training from scratch on Knowledge Q\&As but performs worse in almost other evaluation metrics.
-This indicates that although further pre-training makes use of the knowledge stored in CPM, it sacrifices basic conversational skills.
-Since we focus on building a chit-chat bot in this work, we choose to pre-train from scratch on dialogue corpus in our final model.
+\paragraph{Training From Scratch or Not} We compare the model pre-trained from scratch on the dialogue data to the model further trained from CPM~\cite{cpm}, a long-document pre-trained generative model.
+From the results in Table \ref{tab:cpm_auto} and Table \ref{tab:cpm_manual}, we observe that further pre-training outperforms pre-training from scratch in KnowQA but is worse in almost other evaluation metrics.
+This suggests that although further pre-training inherits the knowledge in CPM, it sacrifices basic conversational skills.
+Since we focus on building a chit-chat bot in this work, we choose to pre-train from scratch on the dialogue corpus for our final model.